WandersonAlves/yeelight-manager/README.md

     - `resolution`: Defines the area to fetch the dominant color.
 It's a string in format `<width>x<height>x<x>x<y>` or one of the `default-area` values.
       - `<width>x<height>x<x>x<y>`: `<width>x<height>` are required, `x` and `y` are optional
       - `default-area`: Can be `top`, `bottom`, `left` and `right`.
     - `interval`: Interval for fetching new colors.
 It's a number representing a `ms` value.
-Also, it can be a `fps` value, example: `yee ambiglight Bedroom top 30fps`.
+Also, it can be a `fps` value, example: `yee ambilight Bedroom top 30fps`.
 Due to the way the Yeelight's Bulb changes from color to color, the recomended `interval` is `150`.

 ### Output Examples
 > `yee list`: List devices.
 Sometimes, IP scan can fail